BSkura98/language-learning/README.md

 ## Status
 Project is _in progress_

-Most important backend endpoints are finished, but the whole repetition system in web application is still to be done.
+Most important backend endpoints are finished, but the repetition system in web application is still to be done.